juce-framework/JUCE/docs/CMake API.md

     target_compile_definitions(my_target PUBLIC NAME_OF_KEY=<value>)

-The `JucePlugin_PreferredChannelConfig` preprocessor definition for plugins is difficult to specify in a portable way due to its use of curly braces, which may be misinterpreted in Linux/Mac builds using the Ninja/Makefile generators.
+The `JucePlugin_PreferredChannelConfigurations` preprocessor definition for plugins is difficult to specify in a portable way due to its use of curly braces, which may be misinterpreted in Linux/Mac builds using the Ninja/Makefile generators.
 It is recommended to avoid this option altogether, and to use the newer buses API to specify the desired plugin inputs and outputs.

 ## API Reference